Thanks to updated guidelines, you may have high blood pressure. Take a second and find out about your numbers-it could save your life!

 If you have hypertension, and you don’t have a primary care provider, I recommend you find one to ensure consistent management.

 What to Do if Your Pressure is Abnormal

 As stated above, patients “are already at up to double the risk of having a major cardiac event—a heart attack or stroke—compared to those with a normal blood pressure.”

-You need to work with a healthcare provider to determine which category your blood pressure reading will fall into.
+You need to work with a healthcare provider to determine which category your pressure reading will fall into.
 Your provider will consider the category recommendations in addition to what risk factors you may have to decide treatment.